manubot/manubot-ai-editor/README.md

 ## Supported Large Language Models (LLMs)

-We currently support OpenAI models only, and are working to add support for other models.
+We internally use [LangChain](https://www.langchain.com/) to invoke models, which allows our tool to theoretically support whichever model providers LangChain supports.
+That said, we currently support OpenAI and Anthropic models only, and are working to add support for other model providers.

-[Our evaluations](https://github.com/pivlab/manubot-ai-editor-evals) show that `gpt-4-turbo` is in general the best model for revising academic manuscripts.
+When using OpenAI models, [our evaluations](https://github.com/pivlab/manubot-ai-editor-evals) show that `gpt-4-turbo` is in general the best model for revising academic manuscripts.
+Therefore, this is the default option for OpenAI.

-Therefore, this is the default option.
+We are still evaluating the models for other providers as we add them, and will update this section accordingly as we complete our evaluations.

 ## Using in a Manubot manuscript